doubleedesign/nuxt-markdown-portfolio/README.md

 npm run dev
 ```

+See [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) for more general information.

+---
 ## New components

 I have set up [generate-vue-cli](https://www.npmjs.com/package/generate-vue-cli) with some custom configuration and a custom script.